yagu0/vchess/README.md

 ### Running the website locally

-Follow the instructions in server/README.md first, and then in client/README.md.
+Follow the instructions in INSTALL\_INSTRUCTIONS.